Subdrains are used for tile relocations, backslope drains, longitudinal and cross drains under the roadway area.

 A useful resource is the final report of “Field Tile Issues in Highway Construction” by the Benchmark Steering Team, DOT Office of Construction.
 A copy is available on in the “Construction/Reports/Process Improvement Teams/Field Tile PIT Team Report 12/6/99” folder on the Local Area Network.
 Also available in each RCE Office is an Iowa State University Extension agricultural drainage manual entitled “The Iowa Drainage Guide”.

 Backslope drains are used in areas where seepage and/or a slide is possible.
 Where a water table is perched on a very dense layer, a subdrain is installed at or below the surface of the very dense layer.
 The flow line is very important in this case.
 A backslope drain may also be used to drain a sand pocket, again plan flow line is important.

 6.63 LONGITUDINAL DRAINS

 Longitudinal drains are usually installed at the pavement edge to remove any water that accumulates under the pavement.
-These drains are detailed on Standard Road Plans RF‑19C, as well as "fin drains" which are placed in a narrow trench at the pavement edge.
+These drains are detailed on Standard Road Plans RF‑19C (or DR-303), as well as "fin drains" which are placed in a narrow trench at the pavement edge.
 If "fin drains" are used, the plans will show construction methods.
 Also, manufacturer's information may be useful.